jacobian/djangobook.com/chapter04.rst

 Limitations" later in this chapter for the reasoning behind this design decision.)

-The ``{% for %}`` tag sets a magic ``forloop`` template variable within the loop.
+Within each ``{% for %}`` loop, you get access to a template variable called ``forloop``.
 This variable has a few attributes that give you information about the progress of the loop:

     * ``forloop.counter`` is always set to an integer representing the number of times the loop has been entered.
 This is one-indexed, so the first